Abstraction Health

 Known interactions

-• High-dose vitamin C may interfere with certain chemotherapy agents — individuals undergoing cancer treatment should consult an oncologist before supplementing.
+• High-dose vitamin C may interfere with certain chemotherapy agents — consult a physician if undergoing cancer treatment

 Contraindications